Chapter 13: Zoology

 back to top

-Atlases, Checklists, and Identification Manuals
+Checklists and Identification Manuals

-- Check-List of North American Birds: Species of Birds of North America from the Arctic through Panama, Including the West Indies and Hawaiian Islands.
+- Check-List of North American Birds: The Species of Birds of North America from the Arctic through Panama, Including the West Indies and Hawaiian Islands.
 7th ed.
-Washington, DC: American Ornithologists Union Staff, 1998.
-829 p. $49.95.
-ISBN 189127600X.
+Washington, DC: The Union, 1998.
+829 p.
+ISBN 189127600X; 9781891276002.

 back to top